Kinsky

 The House of Kinsky (formerly Vchynští, sg.
 Vchynský in Czech; later (in modern Czech) Kinští, sg.
-Kinský; Kinsky von Wchinitz und Tettau) is a prominent Czech noble family originating from the Kingdom of Bohemia.
-During the Thirty Years' War, the Kinsky family rose from minor nobles to comital (1628) and later princely status (1747) under the rule of the Habsburgs.
-The family, recorded in the Almanach de Gotha, is considered to have been one of the most illustrious of Austria-Hungary.
+Kinský; Kinsky von Wchinitz und Tettau) is a prominent European noble family originating in the Kingdom of Bohemia.
+During the Thirty Years' War, the Kinsky family rose from minor nobles to comital rank (1628) and later princely status (1747) under the rule of the Habsburgs.
+The family, recorded in the Almanach de Gotha, is considered to have been one of the most illustrious in the Austro-Hungarian Empire.

-History

-According to romantic medieval legend, the Kinsky story began in Bohemia over 1,000 years ago, when a king's beautiful daughter went out hunting in the forest and was attacked by a pack of wolves.
-Her attendants all fled the terrible scene except for one young man, who saved the princess by killing some wolves and driving the rest away.
-In gratitude, the girl's father ennobled the young man, granting him a coat of arms featuring three wolves' teeth as an emblem of his bravery.

 Rise

 The first factual mention of an ancestor of this clan dates back to 1237, during the reign of the Přemyslid king Wenceslaus I of Bohemia.
 Over the next three centuries they were only minor nobles with estates in northwestern Bohemia, around the village of Vchynice (Wchinitz) near Litoměřice.
 Holding of Vchynice manor was confirmed by the Habsburg emperor Rudolf II in 1596 and in 1611 one of the family's members, Radslav Vchynský of Vchynice the Elder, ennobled as lord (pán), became a member of the Diet of Bohemia (zemský sněm).

 The rise of the family to prominence began in the turbulent era of religious conflicts between Catholics and Protestants which finally led to the cataclysm for Bohemia in the Thirty Years' War: Radslav's nephew, the royal official Vilém Kinský, took part in the Protestant revolt against Emperor Ferdinand II, which culminated in the 1618 Defenestration of Prague.
 Vilém was among the nobles who, without success, offered the Bohemian crown to the Wettin elector John George I of Saxony.
 After the loss of Czech independence in 1620 (Battle of White Mountain), when the majority of local Protestant aristocracy was banished and their possessions expropriated in favour of nobility faithful to the Catholic House of Habsburg, he retained his possessions and was even elevated to the rank of a Count (Graf) in 1628.
 Through his marriage with Alžběta (Elisabeth) Trčka of Lípa, he was a brother-in-law of the Imperial generalissimo Albrecht von Wallenstein, with whom he was assassinated at Cheb in 1634.

 A branch of the family was elevated to Princes of the Holy Roman Empire by Empress Maria Theresa in 1747.
 Many members of the family served in high diplomatic or military positions in the Habsburg monarchy and subsequently in the Austrian Empire.